About the CST

 Initial focus will be on funding new pieces of research such as site based research as well as projects that increase the public understanding of these sites.
 To see what projects the Trust would fund please click to the grants section.

 The trust will work closely with the leading experts in castle studies to make sure that grants are targeted so that the maximum returns are achieved.The Castle Studies Trust is entirely funded by the public so we rely on donations to fund our grants.
+The CST is developing a programme of exclusive site visits for donors to the projects they have helped fund during the research process or soon after, with an opportunity to find out about the results first, prior to publication.
 Click here to see how you can donate.

 About the Patrons